ErasmusMC-Bioinformatics/galaxy-courses/Galaxy_RNA-Seq_DGE/RNA-Seq_DGE_manual.md

 To confirm that the base quality has improved, run the FastQC again on miR-23b (clean).
 In Galaxy you can visualize multiple datasets in one screen with the Scratchbook option.
-We are going to load the FastQC results before and after cleaning, in the same window, to see what has changed.
+We are going to load the FastQC results before and after cleaning), in the same window, to see what has changed.
+Try to avoid using singletons, but use the forwards instead.
 Press the following icons:

 ![](figures/qc_09.png)